Liziloo/jeeves-prompts/overlays/transformation-micro.prompt.md

 - Preserve headings as Markdown headings
 - No prose outside the checklist
 - Output must be directly copy-pastable into Obsidian without modification
+- Entire markdown document must be enclosed in triple backticks